R2D21978/RemigiuszDzikowski_Data-Scientist-Nanodegree-Program/README.md

 Visualizing results
 How to run the project:
 Clone the repository from GitHub
-Open the file analysis.ipynb in Jupyter Notebook
+Make sure the file PurchaseOrders.csv is downloaded from this repository and placed in the same directory as the notebook Open the file analysis.ipynb in Jupyter Notebook
-Make sure the file customer_data.csv is in the same directory Run the notebook cell by cell
+Run the notebook cell by cell
+Note: The notebook code is set to load data from PurchaseOrders.csv.
+If needed, adjust the file path accordingly.

 Author: Remigiusz Dzikowski